wssci/fall-2019-meeting/cfp.md

 - Internal Combustion and Gas Turbine Engines
 - Microcombustion and New Combustion Devices

-Paper abstracts should be 100-200 words and include 2-4 keywords and are due July 31st.
-Instructions for formatting the full paper (5 page minimum) submissions are available at the [meeting website](./submission.html).
+Paper abstracts should be 100-200 words and include 2-4 keywords and are due July 31st. (**Extended to August 5th**) Instructions for formatting the full paper (5 page minimum) submissions are available at the [meeting website](./submission.html).